badererjaila230202906/Smart-Traffic-Light-Arduino/README.md

 The code works by turning on one lane at a time while keeping the other lanes red.
 Before switching to the next lane, the yellow light turns on for 4 seconds as a transition signal.

-The smart part of the system is applied to Lane 1.
-The potentiometer value controls how long Lane 1 stays green:
+The smart part of the system is applied to Lanes.
+The potentiometer value controls how long Lanes stays green:

 - Low potentiometer value → 3 seconds
 - Medium potentiometer value → 5 seconds